nirantbendale/Job-Shop-Scheduling-Task/README.md

 ### Constraints:
-•	The machine 1 need to finish before the machine 2 can start,
+•	The machine 1 need to finish before the machine 2 can start, \
-•	The machine 2 need to finish before the machine 3 can start, and
+•	The machine 2 need to finish before the machine 3 can start, \
 •	The machine 3 need to finish before the machine 4 can start.

 ## Problem Formulation: